Keigo Higashino: Career

-Higashino received the Eiji Yoshikawa Literary Prize in 2014 for (祈りの幕が下りる時, Inori no Maku ga Oriru Toki), the 10th book (Note: Kaga appears in 9 novels, as well as the short story collection (嘘をもうひとつだけ, Uso o Mō Hitotsu Dake), 2000.) to feature Detective Kyoichiro Kaga.
+He received the Eiji Yoshikawa Literary Prize in 2014 for (祈りの幕が下りる時, Inori no Maku ga Oriru Toki), the 10th book (Note: Kaga appears in 9 novels, as well as the short story collection (嘘をもうひとつだけ, Uso o Mō Hitotsu Dake), 2000.) to feature Detective Kyoichiro Kaga.
 He thought that the book would be the end of the Kaga series, as he had done what he wanted to do with it.

-Higashino is one of the most popular authors in Asia and, reportedly, the most popular novelist in China.
+Higashino was one of the most popular authors in Asia and, reportedly, the most popular novelist in China.
 Translation rights for his books, like Suspect X, were sold as far afield as China, Thailand, France, Russia and Spain.
 Both his Suspect X and Salvation of a Saint were published in 6 languages.
-His popularity has drawn the attention of Asian academics, with papers and master's theses on his work published in China, Indonesia, Malaysia, and Taiwan, for example, and has also stimulated United States scholars.
+His popularity drew the attention of Asian academics, with papers and master's theses on his work published in China, Indonesia, Malaysia, and Taiwan, for example, and also stimulated United States scholars.

-Higashino was elected president of the Mystery Writers of Japan (MWJ) in 2009, and served until 2013.
+He was elected president of the Mystery Writers of Japan (MWJ) in 2009, and served until 2013.
 From 2002 to 2007 he served on various MWJ selection committees, and fulfilled a similar role for the Edogawa Rampo Award from 2008 to 2013.
 In 2014, he became a selection member for the Naoki Prize.

 After the Great East Japan Earthquake of 2011, Higashino donated the royalties of 100,000 copies of the reprint of The Wings of the Kirin (麒麟の翼, Kirin no Tsubasa), the sequel to Newcomer, to relief efforts in affected areas.

-Higashino reportedly avoids publicity, as he prefers people not to recognize him on the street.
+Higashino reportedly avoided publicity, as he preferred people not to recognize him on the street.

+Death

+Higashino died from colorectal cancer on July 23, 2026, at the age of 68.
+Kodansha, his publisher, announced his death via X. He had a private funeral per his family’s wishes.
+Condolences were paid via social media by some of the actors who played his characters.